knjname/flat-layout/README.md

 That's all.

-This is convenience if you want to write up some small code.
+This is convenience if you want to write some small Gist snippet having external dependencies which should have been written in its project.clj.
+After writing your snippet, you can ```git push``` to Gist directly.

-After writing up your code, you can ```git push``` to Gist.
 (Gist doesn't allow us to upload a project including sub directories.)